yegeniy/yegeniy.github.io/index.md

     mv $i `echo $i | sed 's/old/new/g'` done
 ```

+You will need to run it more than once if any of the matching files or folders
+have more than one substring matching `old` (e.g. `my/old/directory/is/old.txt`)

 The `path ./skipme -prune -o` bit means don't look in the `skipme` directory.
 This isn't perfect, since the `skipme` directory itself could be renamed if